KDE/kde-builder/doc/using-kde-builder/basic-features.md

 occasional issues with cloning the full Qt module from its official repository.

-You can set the `repository` option for the qt6-set to `kde:qt` to use this option.
+You can find out available branches [here](https://invent.kde.org/qt/qt/qtbase/-/branches).

 (kde-builder-std-flags)=
 ## Standard flags added by kde-builder